-- Once nominated by your co-ordinator, complete the Erasmus on-line application form on your SIS Student Web account (deadline for this application is 23rd February 2018).
+- Once nominated by your co-ordinator, complete the Erasmus application and submit to your coordinator (deadline for this application is 24th January 2019).

 - UCD International will send your name and contact details to your host university, and in most cases they will then contact you directly.

 - Check your host university's website as early as possible for important information concerning accommodation and admission applications, language course applications, available courses and deadlines.